Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 }
 ```

 What do you think about the two snippets?
-Practically the second snippet, even though it works, it is not that great.
+Practically the second snippet, even though it works, is not that great.

 ## Functions

-A function a piece of code that can be reused.
-Usually a function does a specific thing.
+A function is a piece of code that can be reused.
+Usually, a function does a specific thing.
 One thing.
 It can be anything.

-Let's look at the general form (structure) of a function in JavaScript
+Let's look at the general form (structure) of a function in JavaScript.

 ```js
 function functionName(/* parameters */) {